“Tell me Dharma,” Draupadi asks again and again to the Kuru court, “who did you lose first, yourself or me?”

-More facts and histories state that infiltrators from across Pakistan entered the territory of Kashmir, about two months after independence, to take it under siege and possibly create an uprising of the people against the Maharaja, at which point the Maharaja was forced to flee to Jammu with his family and is said to have requested the government of India for help.
+More facts and histories state that infiltrators from across Pakistan entered the territory of Kashmir to take it under siege and possibly create and an uprising of the people against the Maharaja, at which point the Maharaja was forced to flee to Jammu with his family and is said to have requested the government of India for help.
 The government of India, in its part, claimed that they possibly couldn’t extend defence to a territory that wasn’t theirs in the first place, and furnished the ‘Instrument of Accession’, the signing of which apparently acceded the territory of Kashmir to the nation of India.
 A war later, one third of Kashmir, ‘Pakistan-occupied’ or what is also known as Ázad Kashmir’ went over to the other side while two thirds of it was occupied by India.

 But contrasting histories suggest that these ‘infiltrators’ were actually Pathani tribes who were quite willingly welcomed by the people of the territory whom they were supposedly out to terrorise.
 That much is not so hard to believe, for it is always the case that one man’s terrorist is another man’s freedom fighter.
 Contrary accounts also suggest that the population of Kashmir was anyway dissatisfied with the Maharaja of Kashmir and that by the time the Instrument of Accession had been signed, the Maharaja had been effectively overthrown by the people.
 What right then did the Maharaja have to give away Kashmir, when the legitimacy of his own rule was under contestation?